AquaJo/aquaMailer/README.md

 Because of the requirement of configuration and assurance of customization, all services are turned off by default.\
 Configs are made in [config.js](config.js).
 You only have to modify objects and turn services on/off.
 ### Server
-The service `server` includes all configurations that include restrictions on accessing your server.
+The service `server` includes some configurations for restrictioning server - access.
 ```js
 server: {
       /* NEEDED */